Cloud-Drift/clouddrift/docs/install.rst

   conda install -c conda-forge clouddrift

-For *developpers* who want to install the latest development version, you can install directly from the clouddrift's repository:
+For *developpers* who want to install the latest development version, you can install directly from the clouddrift's GitHub repository:

 .. code-block:: text